-healthy life Surgical site infections The Commission's surgical site infection improvement programme, concentrating on hip and knee replacements (and more recently cardiac surgery), has run since 2012.
+Surgical site infections The Commission's Surgical Site Infection Improvement Programme, concentrating on hip and knee replacements (and more recently cardiac surgery), has run since 2012.
 Good practice in avoiding infections through timely use of the right antibiotics and good skin preparation has increased significantly since then.

-Since July 2013, reduction in infection rate from 1.3% of operations to 0.9% of operations
+Since August 2015, reduction in infection rate from 1.2% of operations to 0.9% of operations

-This equates to 17 fewer infections since August 2015, saving up to \$670,000
+This equates to 55 fewer infections between August 2015 and June 2017, saving up to \$2 million

-Doing the right thing Fewer older people admitted repeatedly to hospital

-The Commission's health quality and safety indicators have highlighted the number of older people who are admitted to hospital as an emergency more than once.
-When older people are repeatedly admitted to hospital it can indicate they are not receiving the right range of care and care that is well integrated around their individual needs.
-This result reflects the interventions put in place by many district health boards to reduce these admissions.

-Occupied bed-days associated with 75s and over admitted twice or more as an emergency per 1000
+Doing the right thing Fewer older people admitted repeatedly to hospital The Commission's health quality and safety indicators have highlighted the number of older people who are admitted to hospital as an emergency more than once.
+When older people are repeatedly admitted to hospital it can indicate they are not receiving the right range of care that is tailored to them.
+The reduction in admissions reflects interventions put in place by many district health boards.
+Occupied bed-days associated with 75s and over admitted twice or more as an emergency per 1000 people

-Saving lives

-Fewer children and young people dying
+Saving lives Fewer children and young people dying

-Value of these early deaths avoided,

-\$175 million

-aged between 28 days and 24 years

-Much of this reduction has been driven by work around sudden unexpected death in infancy (SUDI), and fewer road traffic crashes involving young people.
+Value of these early deaths avoided, \$271 million Much of this reduction has been driven by work around sudden unexpected death in infancy, and fewer road traffic crashes involving young people.
 The Commission's Child and Youth Mortality Review Committee (CYMRC) has recommended babies are put to sleep on their backs, and this practice has been instrumental in the reduction of SUDI.
 The CYMRC has also emphasised the need for safe sleep spaces for babies.

 For adolescents, the largest reductions have come from fewer road traffic crashes - probably a combined result of raising the driving age, graduated licences and a zero-alcohol policy for under-20s.
-SEE PAGE 7 FOR AN EXPLANATION OF THIS